 Recycling & Reuse

-Each year, billions of discarded textiles end up in our landfills.
-The good news is almost 95% of them can be recycled.
-Americans alone discard more than 26 billion pounds of unwanted clothing, shoes and other textiles per year.
-Only 15 percent of that is collected by charity organizations and private collectors and the remaining 85 percent, more than 22 billion pounds, ends up in our landfills.
-We’re working to ensure that the raw materials from these items are put to a new use, so they can continue to reinvent themselves.
+While many consumers are familiar with recycling bottles, cans and paper, most still throw away clothing.
+Annually, Americans alone discard more than 28 billion pounds of unwanted clothing, shoes and other textiles.
+Charitable organizations and others collect roughly 15 percent of these items, while the remaining 85 percent — 24 billion pounds — end up in landfills We’re working to ensure that the raw materials from these items are put to a new use, so they can continue to reinvent themselves.

-We are expanding to additional stores in 2015.
+We are expanding clothing recycling to additional Levi’s stores globally in 2016.
 Check back for updates.